Ottobock: 1990 until today

+In late 2018, Ottobock's subsidiary, Sycor, planned a merger with the IT service provider Allgeier Enterprise Services.
+However, Ottobock cancelled the merger at the beginning of 2019.
 Following a series of acquisitions, Ottobock reported in 2019 that for the first time in its history the company's sales exceeded €1 billion.

-In November 2019, the Federal Trade Commission (FTC) forced Ottobock to divest all assets that it acquired via its acquisition of industry competitor Freedom Innovations LLC that was initially completed in September 2017 for breaking competition laws, incurring a damage of €78.1 million to Ottobock.

-In December 2019, the European Investment Bank (EIB) announced that it will provide up to €100 million to Ottobock to support the company's development of new products.
+In November 2019, Ottobock was compelled to sell the U.S.-based prothesis manufacturer Freedom Innovations LLC and divest all assets acquired via its purchase of the industry competitor in 2017.
+This sale was mandated after the U.S. Federal Trade Commission (FTC) filed an anti-competitive complain against Ottobock for breaking competition laws, incurring a damage of €78.1 million to Ottobock.
+The shares of Freedom Innovations were subsequently acquired by the French prosthesis manufacturer Proteor.
+In December 2019, the European Investment Bank announced that it will provide up to €100 million to Ottobock to support the company's development of new products.

-With a new generation of orthoses from 2018 from the company, sensor technology regulates the stance and swing phase of the leg throughout the gait cycle.
-This helps to achieve a nearly natural gait pattern.
-An exoskeleton, the first product of the new Ottobock Bionic Exoskeletons business unit, relieves the strain of overhead work.
+In 2018, Ottobock's new generation of orthoses incorporated sensor technology to regulate the stance and swing phases of the leg throughout the gait cycle, enabling an almost natural walking pattern.
+Additionally, the company introduced an exoskeleton, the first product of the new Ottobock Bionic Exoskeletons business unit, designed to reduce strain during overhead work.
 Ottobock expanded its exoskeletons business after acquiring US-based exoskeleton startup SuitX, a spinoff from Berkeley Robotics and Human Engineering Laboratory, in November 2021.

+At the end of 2021, Ottobock announced plans for an initial public offering slated for 2022.
+However, it was repeatedly postponed throughout the following year, accompanied by significant changes in the company's executive leadership.
+By the end of 2022, Handelsblatt reported that the offering had been abandoned due to unfavourable market conditions and that the financial investor EQT was considering a direct sale of its shares.

 In May 2020, an Ottobock subsidiary based in Russia was fined by Russian anti-monopoly authorities for suspected cartel collusion which gave Ottobock and its co-conspirators a monopoly over state tenders for prosthetics, worth 168.1 million Russian Roubles.

+In June 2023, it was announced that EQT, with the assistance of JP Morgan, had initiated the sale of its 20% stake in Ottobock.
+Additionally, a 10% stake held by Hans Georg Näder was included as part of the planned transaction.
+In December 2023, Näder Holding declared its intention to repurchase all of its shares.
+This buyback was completed in March 2024, with Näder securing €1.1 billion in credit funds for the transaction.
+Prior to the buyback, Hans Georg Näder sold his company Sycor, which had acquired Näder Ventures GmbH from Ottobock at the beginning of 2021.

+In March 2023, Ottobock expanded its operations by acquiring the Brillinger chain of medical supply stores.
+That same month, Cranial Technologies filed a patent infringement lawsuit against Ottobock and Active Life, alleging that the companies used a patented process for 3D printing certain components of infant cranial helmets without authorisation.